Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot_v4/README.md

     dispatch add -t qna -i {chitChatKbId} -k {QnaKey from Azure}
     dispatch create
     ```
-1. With all your services added, you can view them in the `<YOUR-BOT-NAME>.dispatch` file that was just created (by the Dispatch commands) to see the services.
+1. With all your services added, you can view them in the `<YOUR-BOT-NAME>.dispatch` file that was just created (by the Dispatch commands).
 Also notice the `<YOUR-BOT-NAME>.json` file now contains a very long list of every utterance you have from your LUIS Dispatch app from all its intents.
 1. This Dispatch sequence also creates a special LUIS app for the Dispatch service in luis.ai.
 Note: you'll use the authoring and endpoint keys from this app in your .bot file later.
 1. Go to your account in luis.ai and find the Dispatch app just created.
 You can see there is a `None` intent (default) and then your knowledge base intents.
 However, these are not named well, as they are a string of random characters.
 Make sure to rename them (click pencil icon near title) to match the naming in your .bot file for these QnA knowledge bases.
 For instance, the geology KB is named StudyGeology, in luis.ai, qnamaker.ai, and in the .bot file (name field of each object).
 They all need to match.
 1. After renaming your LUIS intents, train and publish them.
 It might take a minute or two to see the changes reflected in your responses in the chat client (if already testing).

 #### Enable Bing Spell Check

-1. In the Startup.cs file of this sample, copy the BingSpellCheckKey variable and add it to your Startup.cs file at the top.
+In the Startup.cs file of this sample, copy the BingSpellCheckKey variable and add it to your Startup.cs file at the top.
 Add your Bing Spell Check Key where indicated.
 If you do not yet have a Bing Spell Check resource in Azure, [get a free trial](https://azure.microsoft.com/en-us/try/cognitive-services/my-apis/?api=spellcheck-api), or create a new Bing Spell Check v7 resource in the Azure portal and fetch its key.

 ## Prerequisites - Syncing the code